Making Decisions under Outcome Performativity: Introduction

 Note that the decision rule $\fs_\ell(x)$ minimizes the loss pointwise for $x \in \Xcal$.
 Consequently, averaging over any static, feature distribution $\D$, the decision rule $\fs_\ell$ is performative optimal for \emph{any} hypothesis class $\Hcal$, loss $\ell$, and marginal distribution $\cD$:

 While the existence of $\ps$ implies the existence of optimal decision rules under outcome performativity, we make no assumptions about the learnability of $\ps$.
 In general, the function $\ps$ may be arbitrarily complex, so learning (or even representing!) $\ps$ may be infeasible, both computationally and statistically.
 Still, the above analysis reveals the power of modeling the probability function $\ps:\Xcal \times \Ych \to [0,1]$.
 The optimal probability function $\ps$ encodes the optimal decision rule $\fs_\ell$ \emph{for every loss function } $\ell$.
 This perspective raises a concrete technical question: short of learning $\ps$, can we learn a probability function $\pt:\Xcal \times \Ych \to [0,1]$ that suggests an optimal decision rule, via simple post-processing, for many different objectives?

 Recent work of \cite{omni} studied the analogous question in the context of supervised learning (without performativity), formalizing a solution concept which they call \emph{omniprediction}.
 Intuitively, an omnipredictor is a single probability function $\pt$ that suggests an optimal decision rule for many different loss functions $\cL$.
+The work of \cite{omni} and follow-up work of \cite{gopalan2022loss} demonstrate---rather surprisingly---that omniprediction in supervised learning is broadly a feasible concept.
+For a variety of choices of loss classes $\cL$ (e.g., Lipschitz losses or convex losses), it is possible to learn an efficient predictor $\pt$ that gives optimal decisions for any loss $\ell \in \cL$.

 In this work, we generalize omniprediction to the outcome performative setting.
 As a solution concept, \emph{performative omniprediction} directly addresses the limiting assumption in performative prediction that the loss $\ell$ is known and fixed.
 Given a performative omnipredictor, a decision-maker can explore the consequences of optimizing for different losses, balancing the desire for forecasting and steering, as they see fit.
 Technically, given a predictor $\pt$, we define $\ft_\ell:\Xcal \to \Ych$ to be the optimal decision rule, that acts as if outcomes are governed by $\pt$.